sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/how-to/index_a_go_repository.md

 # Go LSIF Indexing

-This guide is meant to provide specific instructions to get you producing index data in LSIF as quickly as possible for Go codebases.
+This guide provides specific instructions to get you producing index data in LSIF as quickly as possible for Go codebases.

 ## Automated indexing

 We provide the docker images `sourcegraph/lsif-go` and `sourcegraph/src-cli` to make automating this process in your favorite CI framework as easy as possible.
-Note that the `lsif-go` image bundles `src-cli` so the second image may not be necessary.
+Note that the `lsif-go` image bundles `src-cli`, so the second image may not be necessary.

-Here's some examples in a couple popular frameworks, just substitute the indexer and upload commands with what works for your project locally.
-If you end up implementing this in a different framework, feel free to edit this page with instructions!
+Here are some examples in a couple popular frameworks.
+Just substitute the indexer and upload commands with what works for your project locally.
+If you implement this in a different framework, feel free to edit this page with instructions!

 ### GitHub Actions